MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/how-to-support-transactions.md

 ---
+ms.date: 09/13/2016
+ms.topic: reference
-title: "How to Support Transactions | Microsoft Docs" ms.date: "09/13/2016"
+title: How to Support Transactions
+description: How to Support Transactions
 ---
 # How to Support Transactions